petra-ic/stata-scheme-oecd/README.md

 # Fonts

-The R scheme uses Arial narrow, you can set this as follows:
+The R scheme uses Arial Narrow, which works well in charts.
+You can set this as follows:

 ```stata